This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 1. Go to the Jira Administration page by clicking on the gear icon in the top-right corner.

-2. Select 'Issues' under the 'Jira settings'.
+2. Select Issues under the Jira settings menu.

-3. In the left-hand sidebar, under 'Fields', click on 'Custom fields'.
+3. In the left-hand sidebar, under Fields, click on Custom fields.

-4. Click on the 'Create custom field' button.
+4. Click the Create custom field button.

-6. Click 'Next'.
+6. Click Next to proceed.

-7. Enter the name of the field.
+7. Enter the name of the custom field.

-8. Add a description.
+8. Add a description for the field.

-9. Add options for the severity levels by clicking 'Add'.
+9. Add options for the severity levels by clicking Add.

 Similar Articles